-Construction projects involve numerous stakeholders, including clients, contractors, suppliers, architects, engineers, and regulators.
-Effective communication with all stakeholders is crucial to ensure that the project meets the expectations of the client, is completed within the budget and schedule, and meets all regulatory requirements.
-Communication must be timely, clear, and transparent to ensure that stakeholders have the information they need to make informed decisions and contribute to the project’s success.
+Numerous parties are involved in construction projects, including clients, suppliers, contractors, architects, engineers, and regulators.
+To guarantee that the project fulfills the client’s expectations, and is finished on time and within budget, effective communication with all stakeholders is essential.
+Communication must be timely, transparent, and clear to guarantee that stakeholders have the information they need to make informed decisions and contribute to the project’s success.

 Change is inevitable in construction projects, and effective communication is essential to manage change effectively.
 Changes can include design changes, scope changes, or changes in the project schedule.
 Effective communication allows stakeholders to understand the reasons for changes and their potential impact on the project’s budget, schedule, and quality.
 Involving all stakeholders in the change management process can identify and address potential issues before they become problems.